rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 date: 2020-04-16T09:34:29+02:00
 title:  "Install RsyncOSX"
 ---
-RsyncOSX is [released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.2.0) in version 6.2.0 (27 February 2020).
+RsyncOSX is [released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.2.6) in version 6.2.6 (23 April 2020).
 It is **not** required to install the [RsyncOSXsched.app](https://github.com/rsyncOSX/RsyncOSXsched).
 RsyncOSXsched.app is for scheduled tasks only.

 RsyncOSX is [signed and notarized](/post/notarized/).
 There is a short [intro](/post/intro/) to RsyncOSX.